Graphics-Programming-Virtual-Meetup/resources/readme.md

 Here is a list of resources suitable for beginners, though intermediate or advanced folks can also benefit from them.

-- [Learn OpenGL](https://learnopengl.com/) - learnopengl.com is the definitive resource for learning real-time renderer techniques as beginners.
+- [Learn OpenGL](https://learnopengl.com/) - Learn OpenGL is the definitive resource for learning real-time renderer techniques as beginners.
 Even though it is an OpenGL tutorial, it also teaches rendering techniques at the same time.
 - [Ray Tracing in One Weekend series](https://raytracing.github.io/) - Those three short books explain basic concepts of path tracing and implement a software renderer from scratch.
 - 🎥 [CMU's introductory to Computer Graphics course](https://www.youtube.com/playlist?list=PL9_jI1bdZmz2emSh0UQ5iOdT2xRHFHL7E) -
 A comprehensive introduction to various topics in computer graphics.